-Tanna Neufeld is a licensed, ASHA certified speech-language pathologist with nearly 10 years in the field working with individuals with complex communication challenges.
+Tanna Neufeld is a licensed, ASHA certified speech-language pathologist with over 10 years in the field working with individuals with complex communication challenges.
 She received a Master of Science degree in Speech-Language Pathology from Nova Southeastern University in Fort.
 Lauderdale, Florida and continues to build a unique understanding of augmentative communication and assistive technology through dedicated continuing education and clinical experience.
 Tanna has presented on AAC and other communication topics at professional agencies and nationwide conferences, and has integrated parent coaching and collaboration with professionals throughout her career.
 Her approach to each individual is one that emphasizes family and partner support and involvement while recognizing the unique message and motivations of each communicator.
 Tanna maintains a connection to AAC professionals and organizations through membership in WSLHA (Washington Speech-Language Hearing Association), ASHA SIG 12, Augmentative and Alternative Communication, ATIA (Assistive Technology Industry Association), NWACS (Northwest Augmentative Communication Society) and ISAAC/USSAAC (International and US Societies for Augmentative and Alternative Communication).

 In addition to expertise in the field of augmentative communication, Tanna has a solid foundation of knowledge and clinical experience in early childhood development and early intervention.
 Tanna is Hanen certified in It Takes Two to Talk and uses these evidence-based strategies in her daily language stimulation and AAC intervention practices.
 Through play-based and structured learning opportunities, Tanna works with children and families to help build communication competence and confidence in a nurturing and fun environment.
 Families are encouraged to follow their child's lead and to support new learning experiences by meeting each child where he is and using models, creativity, and positive reinforcement to move him to the next step.
 Tanna believes that parents are the experts of their own children and in that, their best teachers.
 With this lens, therapy begins by also meeting parents where they are and helping them recognize their wisdom and strength to foster new skills in their amazing children.